An administrator can add the GPS component into a form giving the responder the ability to accurately state their location.

 - If you are not sure, just simply set Medium as the default and confirm the results are sufficient.

 Examples for High Accuracy

 - If you need to collect more exact coordinates of a location of interest.
 Then use the High option.
-This will work only when you can see the sky without any physical barrier
+This will work only when you can see the sky without any physical barrier.

 The minimum level of accuracy is applied for Android devices only, it will be added to the iOS app later.
 Please, let us know if this is a requirement on iOS and we will speed up the development.

-Screenshot from the app when there is no location found yet
+Below is a screenshot from the app when there is no location found yet